 Bob Ross is a 256 bytes intro for the Atari 800 XL.
 It requires Atari XL OS REV C due to dirty nasty direct calls.
 It was released in the 256 bytes compo at SillyVenture 2016 in Gdansk and ranked 3rd place.
-Belowyou can see the fast forward version.
-To see and hear the full joy of sizecoding, you should watch it on youtube or better download it and run it on your real Atari.
+Below you can see the fast forward version.
+To see and hear the complete joy of size coding, you should watch it on youtube or download it and run it on your real Atari.

 It started long ago with the idea to generate pixel stuff in 1k when I saw some nice PC procedural graphics.
-The idea evolved into the plan to generate the different planets of the solar system.
-As it turned out with single byte precision, the radius of the planets was too limited.
-So I looked for something that could be created out of smaller balls and ran into the "30 years Amiga juggler" post somewhere on Facebook.
-I was hooked and tried getting the coordinates and animation right based the great article Project Amiga Juggler about it.
+The idea evolved into a plan to draw the different solar system planets procedurally.
+As it turned out, with single-byte precision, the radius of the planets was too limited.
+So I looked for something that could be created out of more petite balls and ran into the "30 years Amiga juggler" post somewhere on Facebook.
+I was hooked and tried getting the coordinates and animation right based on Project Amiga Juggler's excellent article.

-But I soon realized that the rendering of the man alone with single balls and some 8 animation frames would take hours.
-So nothing suitable for a party where everything is shown live on real hardware.
+But I soon realized that rendering the man alone with single balls and some eight animation frames would take hours.
+That would not be suitable for a party where everything is shown live on real hardware.

-SillyVenture came closer and closer and having just one week left with nothing to release yet, I decided to go for the 256B compo instead of the intro compo.
+SillyVenture came closer and closer, and having just one week left with nothing to release yet, I decided to go for the 256B compo instead of the intro compo.
 I spent Sunday getting the shaded circle routine running and designing the man.
-Monday, I took a day off for crunching it from 489B to 256B.
-The biggest obstacle turned out to be the size of the data for the man.
-18 balls with 5 parameters
+On Monday, I took a day off to crunch it from 489B to 256B.
+The biggest obstacle was the size of the data for the man.
+18 balls with five parameters

 - X coordinate